 Updated May 20, 2021.
 Please review Cog Wild’s COVID-19 guidelines before booking a guided ride, skills clinic or shuttle.
 Our collective health and safety is Cog Wild’s number one priority.

 - Contact tracing: Upon arriving at Cog Wild for a guided ride, skills clinic or shuttle, everyone in your group must sign in.
 Let our staff know if someone who booked won’t attend.
 We are required to keep detailed records for potential contact tracing.

 - Face covering: Drivers and passengers will be required to wear face coverings while in the van.
 Please bring a face covering that goes over your mouth and nose and that stays on when your hands are free.
 Face coverings are also required outdoors when 6′ social distance cannot be maintained.
 See below for examples of appropriate face coverings (image from Boston.gov).
 Oregon Health Authority does not recommend wearing a plastic face shield alone.

-- Seating in the van: two people per bench, please leave the middle seat empty.
+- Seating in the van: We’re increasing capacities in the van slowly as restrictions ease up.
 Face coverings must be on before you get in and must stay on until we unload.
 We are maximizing ventilation within the shuttle by keeping the windows partially open for the duration of the shuttle.

 - Hand wash/ sanitizer: Hand wash stations or hand sanitizer will be available at all times.
 Please wash your hands or use hand sanitizer before handing your bike to the driver and entering the van.
 Staff will wash their hands or use hand sanitizer before and after loading and unloading the vans.

 - Be prepared: Recreation is important for mind and body but we want you all to be safe and take care out there.
 Please bring ample water, food, trail side repair tools, first aid kit, map, Trailforks or other online map system.